-For financial reporting purposes, depreciation is determined principally on a straight-line basis using estimated useful lives of plant and equipment (10 to 40 years for buildings and related improvements and 5 to 15 years for machinery and equipment), while accelerated depreciation methods are used for income tax purposes.
+For financial reporting purposes, depreciation is determined principally on a straight-line basis using estimated useful lives of plant and equipment (10 to 40 years for buildings and related improvements and up to 15 years for machinery and equipment), while accelerated depreciation methods are used for income tax purposes.
 Leasehold improvements are amortized over the shorter of the life of the lease or the estimated useful life of the improvement.
-Depreciation expense amounted to \$28.5, \$29.6, and \$29.7 during fiscal 2010, 2009, and 2008, respectively.
+Depreciation expense amounted to \$28.8, \$28.5, and \$29.6 during fiscal 2011, 2010, and 2009, respectively.